Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Physical Background.

 It is convenient to write the Bose condensate $\Psi_{a}(\mathbf{r})\equiv <\hat{\psi}_{a}(\mathbf{r})>$ as $\Psi_{a}(\mathbf{r})=\sqrt{n(\mathbf{r} )}\zeta_{a}(\mathbf{r})$, where $n(\mathbf{r})$ is the density, and $\zeta _{a}$ is a normalized spinor $\zeta^{+}\cdot\zeta=1$.
 It is obvious that all spinors related to each other by gauge transformation $e^{i\theta}$ and spin rotations $\mathcal{U}(\alpha,\beta,\gamma)=$$e^{-iS_{x}\alpha}e^{-iS_{y} \beta}e^{-iS_{z}\gamma}$ are degenerate, where $(\alpha,\beta,\gamma)$ are the Euler angles.

-The non-equilibrium dynamics of polariton condensates is described by a Gross-Pitaevskii type equation for the coherent polariton field, which should be coupled to a reservoir of hot excitons that are excited by the nonresonant exciting pump.
+The non-equilibrium dynamics of polariton condensates is described by a Gross-Pitaevskii type equation for the coherent polariton field, which should be coupled to a hot-excitons reservoir excited by the nonresonant exciting pump.
 The model is, however, generalized to take into account the polarization degree of freedom of hot exciton.
 In this approach, instead of polarization independent scattering, we must take into account dichroism scattering between hot exciton and coherent polariton field.